 About

-Joseph English Kehoe, the son of Hugh and Anna (Walsh) Kehoe, was born on November 21, 1912, in Troy, New York.
-By 1920, he was residing in Rotterdam, New York with his family.
+Joseph English Kehoe was born in Troy, New York, on November 21, 1912.
+By 1920, he was living in the town of Rotterdam in Schenectady County with his family.
 He was a security guard for the American Locomotive Company after graduating from Draper High School.
 When Joseph entered the military, he was working at the Conklingville Dam in Hadley, New York.

-On April 16, 1942, Joseph enlisted in the United States Army and attended Fort Knox, Kentucky, for his basic training.
-He held the rank of Private First Class and served with the 44th Infantry Battalion, 6th Armored Division.
+On April 16, 1942, Joseph enlisted in the United States Army.
+He completed his basic training at Fort Knox in Kentucky.
+He was a private first class serving with the 44th Infantry Battalion, 6th Armored Division.
 On February 9, 1945, while attempting to reach a wounded soldier in Germany, Joseph was killed by German machine gun fire.
-He is buried in the Luxembourg American Cemetery and Memorial, Luxembourg.
+He is buried in the Luxembourg American Cemetery and Memorial in Luxembourg.

 *Joseph’s brother John was also killed during World War ll; they are buried side by side in the Luxembourg American Cemetery and Memorial.